tanzirulnayan/tanzirulnayan/README.md

 - Obsessed with clean UI and buttery-smooth UX — if it feels janky, it’s not shipping.
 - Can spend hours refactoring — code deserves to be elegant.
 - 🎮 Console gamer at heart.
-Assassin's Creed, Cyberpunk, and RDR2 are my escape.
+Assassin's Creed, FC24, NFS, and Cyberpunk are my escape.

 ---